 - creating an award scheme for teachers and technicians to fund opportunities for professional development centred on the teaching of plant science;

 - running courses for teacher trainers to enable them to offer inspirational plant science training to science teachers at the very start of their careers;

 - encouraging plant scientists - from undergraduates through to international researchers - to get involved in education and outreach activities.

-SAPS is managed by a team comprising: Dan Jenkins (Project Manager); Harriet Truscott (Communications Manager); and Claire Pennycuick (Project Co-ordinator).
+SAPS is managed by a team comprising: Dan Jenkins (Head); Harriet Truscott (Communications Manager); and Claire Pennycuick (Project Co-ordinator).
 Its base in Cambridge provides excellent opportunities for working with researchers in the Department of Plant Sciences and nearby Sainsbury Laboratory, as well as horticulturalists and education specialists in the Botanic Garden.